Dmytro-Krasavin/polling-app/README.md

-This is a voting app.
-Can be used by multiple users and with different roles.
+This is a voting app that supports multiple users with different roles.